Cohort-2/week-2-node-express/readme.txt

 what is bun ?
 --> bun is a javascript runtime environment its a competitor of node.js but better its written on zig

+what is a HTTP server ?
+--> A protocol that is defined for machine to communicate --> It is most common way to you frontend to talk to the backends